s-ball/pyimgren/docs/usage.rst

                             extension for the new file name
       -r REF_FILE, --ref_file REF_FILE
-                            a file to remember the old names -D, --debug           print a line per rename -X, --dry_run         process normally except no rename occurs
+                            a file to remember the old names -x, --delta           number of minutes to add to the exif tag time -D, --debug           print a line per rename -X, --dry_run         process normally except no rename occurs